 This is my favorite time of year for crafting.
 These three Christmas DIY decorations were so much fun to make.
 I hope you will make them too!

 It’s my favorite time of the year for crafting and today I am sharing three different Christmas DIY Decorations that I really enjoyed making.
-I partnered with Testors and was able to create these amazing holiday crafts with many of their wonderful products.

 I made them using acrylic ornaments and Testors Enamels.

 What You Will Need